Jsrazz/LAB5/README.md

         used with an if statement that will clear the lcd and then print the winning statement.
         Also waits for a reset in order to restart the game. void init_buttons();
     initializes pins one through four as inputs for the push buttons, also enables them to trigger the interrupt flag on     port 1.

-Instructions
+Instructions:

 button 1 moves left, 2 right, 3 down, 4 up.
 Does not allow loop arounds when trying to enter a location off of the display.